A question I’m often asked is: Is it possible to sell online with WordPress?

 In this review, we will see what the WooCommerce plugin has to offer and if it the best solution for a small business.

 Overall Ranking: 75 out of 100 or 3.75/5stars

 Hosted e-commerce software or a shopping cart plugin: What should you choose?

-Both hosted e-commerce software or a shopping cart plugin enable you to launch an online store.
+Both hosted e-commerce software or a shopping cart plugin enables you to launch an online store.
 The two solutions will both manage your store and process payments.

 E-commerce software is an all in one solution that includes web hosting, themes, all the tools for managing your store and processing payments.
 You can build your entire site with the software or integrate your store into an existing site or blog.
 Some of the top hosted e-commerce software builders are Shopify, Bigcommerce or Wix.

 A shopping cart plugin can be used when you already have a website, simply put, it enables you to turn your existing website into an online store.
 With the plugin, you get the tools you need to manage your store and process payments.
 There are several other plugins available besides WooCommerce – WP eCommerce, Cart66 or MarketPress.